Kazakhstani football clubs in international competitions

 This page summarises the results and performance of Kazakhstani football clubs in international competitions.
 Clubs began participating in the competitions of the Asian Football Confederation from the 1994–95 season until the 2000–01 season.
 No clubs participated in continental competitions during the 2001–02 season, as the Football Federation of Kazakhstan finalised their switch to become the 52nd member of UEFA.
 Kazakhstani clubs have played in UEFA competitions since the 2002–03 season.
-FC Astana-64 (by that time Astana), in the 2007–08 UEFA Champions League, were the first club to advance in a European tournament.
+Zhenis in the 2007–08 UEFA Champions League, were the first club to advance in a European tournament.
 Tobol reached the second qualifying round of the UEFA Cup by winning three rounds of the Intertoto Cup in 2007.
-Shakhter Karagandy were the first team to reach group stage of any competition in 2013, qualifying to UEFA Europa League after being defeated in UEFA Champions League play-off round.
+Shakhter were the first team to reach group stage of any competition in 2013, qualifying to UEFA Europa League after being defeated in UEFA Champions League play-off round.
 Astana became the first ever Kazakhstani team to reach UEFA Champions League group stage in 2015, passing three rounds of qualification and play-offs.
 Astana also became the first ever Kazakhstani team to qualify for knockout stage of any European competition in 2017, by finishing runner-up in 2017–18 UEFA Europa League group stage (reached the Round of 32).
 In 2021 Kairat became the first ever Kazakhstani club to compete in the group stage of inaugural UEFA Europa Conference League.

+In 2025, Kairat became the second Kazakhstani club to pass the Champions League Play-off round, and will be the first Kazakhstani side to compete in the League phase.